Taizhou Jiangsu, China Travel Guide

 Typically between 7:00 AM and 9:00 AM.
 Common items include noodles, congee, steamed buns (baozi), and dumplings.

-Lunch is around 12:00 PM to 1:30 PM, often a larger meal.
+Lunch time is around 12:00 PM to 1:30 PM, often a larger meal.
 Dinner usually between 6:00 PM and 8:00 PM, a main meal for families plus get-togethers.
 Snacks are enjoyed throughout the day, especially street food.

 Fish meat kneaded into dough, rolled into thin strips, and cooked like noodles.
 Seek this unique, delicate dish in local specialty restaurants.